To register a company under the Law of Pakistan, you need to go through the following steps:

 For becoming SMC, a Private Company having two or more members, it needs to follow the following steps:

-Our experienced online lawyers in Pakistan assist in:
+Our experienced online lawyers in Pakistan will assist you in:

-You can contact us through WhatsApp or by phone, or you can fill the form below, and our expert lawyer will contact you regarding your issue.
+You can contact us through WhatsApp or phone or fill the form below.
+Our expert lawyer will contact you regarding your issue with a suitable solution to your query.
 We offer free legal advice online 24/7.